 - Cut out the area of the floral hanky you would like to use.
-I cut a section from the corner of mine, making it about 3-1/2" wide and 4" tall to allow placement flexibility.
+This has a section from the corner, making it about 3-1/2 inches wide and 4 inches tall to allow placement flexibility.

 - Cut the background fabric.
-I used two fabrics, one to the left of the hanky and one to... its right.
-I cut a 4-1/4" square of pink print fabric for the left section.
+This one has two fabrics, one to the left of the hanky and one to its right.
+Cut a 4-1/4-inch square of pink print fabric for the left section.

-- Following the manufacturer's instructions, press the reverse side of the hanky to paper backed fusible web, such as Wonder Under.
+- Following the manufacturer's instructions, press the reverse side of the hanky to the paper-backed fusible web, such as Wonder Under.

-- Place the hanky on top of the fabric, leaving a fabric border about 1/2" or so beyond the top and left edges.
+- Place the hanky on top of the fabric, leaving a fabric border about 1/2 inch or so beyond the top and left edges.
 Fuse to the fabric.

 - Trim to remove excess fusible web along straight sides if necessary.

 - Use sharp scissors to cut out motifs along the hanky's right edge, or simply cut a series of gentle curves along that side of the hanky.
 Cut through all layers.